Georgia PSC adopts two-tiered rates for broadband utility pole attachments

 But telecom providers cried foul at another provision in the resolution that will force them to pay $27.71 per pole per year for broadband attachments in areas already served by broadband.
 That’s less than a fee of $34.72 proposed at the beginning of Tuesday’s PSC meeting by Commissioner Tim Echols but more than the $20 per pole providers now pay on average.

-In a written statement, the Georgia Cable Association argued that raising the rates for pole attachments in served areas of Georgia goes against the intent of House Bill 244 to expand broadband availability in rural communities.
+In a written statement, the Georgia Cable Association argued that raising the rates for pole attachments in served areas of Georgia would go against the intent of House Bill 244 to expand broadband availability in rural communities.

 “Failing to set reasonable pole attachment rates, terms and conditions will increase the overall cost of broadband deployment, and discourage tens of millions of dollars in private investment,” the statement read.
 “That’s a disappointment for every Georgia community that needs access to broadband.”